catcrumpet/accelR/README.md

 $ ext_c         <dbl> 0
 ```

+One final note on this, if the window period falls outside the data entirely, then the function will bypass calculating the summaries for the PA categories.

 ## Final notes
 - I'm still learning how to document this, so references will be added in.
 I borrowed heavily from the work of other people and their attributions are due.